 Large quantities of Otter spraint and Otter bones were found inside the tomb, at many different levels, suggesting that it must have been left open - thus allowing Otters to come and go as they pleased.

-A guided tour of the tomb is an experience unlike any other in Orkney today as it is the only partially excavated tomb open to the public which still contains human remains. from over 5000 years ago and gives the visitor an oppportunity to reflect on the lives of people who lives in Orkney during this Neolithic period.
+A guided tour of the tomb is an experience unlike any other in Orkney today as it gives the visitor a unique oppportunity to reflect on the lives of people who lived in Orkney during this Neolithic period.